timescale/docs/getting-started/query-data.md

 Here are some query examples so you can get familiar with using SQL alongside popular Timescale functions.

-## Basic SQL queries
+## Simple SQL queries

 Many of the queries below show a filter for the last four days of data.
-This accounts for the nuance of stock trade data which only occurs Monday-Friday on the New York Stock Exchange.
+This accounts for the nuance of stock trade data which only occurs Monday to Friday on the New York Stock Exchange.

 If you load the provided data on a Monday, the most recent data is from Friday afternoon.
 Therefore, selecting data for the last day or two would return no